leonardorothdev/git-github-notes/README.md

 - Connecting a local repository to a remote repository on GitHub.
 - Resolving merge conflicts.
 - Using GitHub for collaboration and version control in projects.
+- Advanced workflows including pull requests and forks.

+---

 ## Why This Repository Exists

-This repository serves as a playground to try out different Git features and workflows.
-By documenting my progress, I aim to reinforce my understanding of version control systems and improve my skills in using Git for professional development.
+This repository serves as a playground to:

+- Practice various Git features and workflows.
+- Document progress to reinforce understanding of version control systems.
-It will also be a resource where I can refer back to examples and commands I have learned, making it easier to apply these techniques in future projects.
+- Serve as a reference for examples and commands for future projects.
+- Improve professional development skills in Git and GitHub usage.

+---

+## Certificates

+The `certificados/` folder contains all the certificates earned from completing Git and GitHub courses, showcasing milestones in my learning journey.

+---

+## Key Concepts and Guides

+### Git Commands
+A comprehensive guide covering:
+- Git initialization, staging, and committing.
+- Branch management and merging.
+- Remote repository handling, push/pull operations.
+- Conflict resolution, reset, and revert techniques.
+- Contribution workflows, including forks and pull requests.

+---

+### Git Concepts
+A basic guide focusing on concepts:
+- Git - Introduction and Concept.
+- Why is Git important?
+- How does Git work at a high level?

+---

+### GitHub Concepts
+A basic guide focusing on concepts:
+- What is GitHub?
+- What is a GitHub Repository?
+- What's in a repository?
+- Why are repositories important?

+---

+This repository is a continuous work in progress, evolving as I deepen my knowledge of Git and GitHub.